altran03/ai-agent-education-platform/QUICK_START.md

 Access at: http://localhost:5001

 ## Next Steps
-- Upload a business case study PDF to test the scenario builder
+- Upload a business case study PDF to test the simulation builder
 - Create your first AI-powered simulation
 - Explore the marketplace for community scenarios
 - Check out the comprehensive documentation in `backend/docs/`